List of Star Wars spacecraft: Hammerhead corvette (Sphyrna-class corvette)

-The Hammerhead corvette is a ship class that originally appeared in the Star Wars: Knights of the Old Republic video game, and was given a prominent role in Rogue One: A Star Wars Story during the final space battle when one of these ships rammed a disabled Imperial Star Destroyer into another.
+The Hammerhead corvette is a ship class introduced in Rogue One: A Star Wars Story, and was given a prominent role during the final space battle when one of these ships rammed a disabled Imperial Star Destroyer into another.
 Its CGI design was purposefully meant to be evocative of the Tantive IV from the original Star Wars film.
 The in-universe origin for Hammerhead corvettes, formally known as Sphyrna-class corvettes, is that they are an ancient line of ships built by the Corellian Engineering Corporation.
 Reliable and adaptable, these corvettes are 116.7 m long and armed with two forward and one rear dual laser cannons, but can be modified with additional sublight engines and add-on modules.
 They are used by the Rebel Alliance in many different roles: scout ships, tugs, transports, and even battleships.

-Rhett Allain, an associate professor of physics at Southeastern Louisiana University, estimated in a 2017 article for Wired that the Hammerhead's engines in Rogue One would have had to generate 2e11 (or 200 billion) Newtons of force to push the Star Destroyer: 6,000 times the amount of thrust force generated by a Saturn V rocket.
+Rhett Allain, an associate professor of physics at Southeastern Louisiana University, estimated in a 2017 article for Wired that the Hammerhead's engines in Rogue One would have had to generate 2e11 (or 200 billion) Newtons of thrust to push the Star Destroyer: 6,000 times the amount of thrust force generated by a Saturn V rocket.